raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_6.md

 [[[rpi-picamera-take-photo]]]

-If you've never used the camera module before, [start with this beginners' project](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/), and come back here once you've tried using the basic `picamera` Python library functions.
+If you've never used the Camera Module before, [start with this beginners' project](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/), and come back here once you've tried using the basic `picamera` Python library functions.

-The code snippet below shows how to take a picture with the camera modules of the Astro Pis using the `picamera` library, and save it to the correct directory.
+The code snippet below shows how to take a picture with the Camera Modules of the Astro Pis using the `picamera` library, and save it to the correct directory.
 The `picamera` library is very powerful and has [great documentation](https://picamera.readthedocs.io/en/latest/){:target="_blank"}.

 ```python
 from time import sleep